bhushan-amit/postgres-infra-api/README.md

 1. **SSH access to EC2 instances**: Ensure you have the correct SSH key file configured and accessible.

+2. **Max WAL Senders Limit Exceeded**:  The max_wal_senders parameter controls the maximum number of concurrent WAL sender processes, which are required for streaming replication and base backups.
+If set less, you might need to increase

 ## Testing the Replication Setup